beamsoul/frontend/README.md

 # frontend
-for dev and and production workflow
+for dev and  production workflow